-In FY21, the Board set measurable objectives for achieving gender diversity in the composition of the Board and Metcash's senior executives and broader workforce.
+In FY22, the Board set measurable objectives for achieving gender diversity in the composition of the Board and Metcash's senior executives and broader workforce.

-The table below sets out the Board's measurable objectives for FY21, as well as a summary of Metcash's progress towards achieving these objectives during the Reporting Period.
+The table below sets out the Board's measurable objectives for FY22, as well as a summary of Metcash's progress towards achieving these objectives during the Reporting Period.

-Measurable objective Progress No gender pay gap Action was taken by the Board, P&CC and Group Leadership Team to reduce gender pay inequality through dedicated gender pay parity budgets, and having regular and systematic reviews and checkpoints throughout the employment pay lifecycle.
+Measurable objective Progress No gender pay gap Action was taken to continue to reduce gender pay inequality through having regular and systematic reviews and checkpoints throughout the employment pay lifecycle.
+The gender pay gap currently sits at 1.3%.
 Maintain 40:40:20 gender target at Board level As at the date of this Statement, there was 43% female Board representation (50% female non-executive director representation).

-Achieve 40:40:20 gender target in both manager and non-manager roles over the next 5 years (target date 2026) In FY21, Metcash improved representation in the manager 2 population, while non-managers remained steady: managers - 31.05% (up from 28.79% in FY20) and non-managers - 32.23% (32.41% in FY20).
-Achieve year-on-year increase in engagement results by gender In FY21, there was a 20% increase in engagement results for women and 24% increase for men from the prior year's engagement survey.
-Women consistently report higher levels of engagement.
-Maintain WGEA Employer of Choice for Gender Equality citation In FY21, the Company was recognised by WGEA as an Employer of Choice for Gender Equality for the third year running.
+Achieve 40:40:20 gender target in both manager and non-manager roles over the next 4 years (target date 2025) In FY22, Metcash improved representation in the manager population, while non-managers declined: managers - 33.2% (up from 31.05% in FY21) and non-managers - 29% (32.23% in FY21).
+Achieve year-on-year increase in engagement results by gender In FY22, we measured our culture and engagement using the Organisational Culture Inventory (OCI) and Organisational Effectiveness Inventory (OEI) from Human Synergistics to align to the measurement tools we use to build leadership capability.
+Overall, 73% of invited team members participated which represented all pillars and functions across Metcash.
+With the introduction of a new culture and engagement tool, the previous engagement questions were also included to ensure a like-for-like comparison could be provided whilst also establishing a new baseline.
+A 3.2% increase on the 2021 engagement results was achieved for women and a 5.3% increase for men.
+A new baseline was also established, with engagement results for women at the 71st percentile and men at the 58th percentile.
+Maintain WGEA Employer of Choice for Gender Equality citation In FY22, the Company was recognised by WGEA as an Employer of Choice for Gender Equality for the fourth time running.